-Tips on the IDC Confined Water /Open Presentations
+Tips on the IDC Confined Water & Open Presentations

 In Water IDC/IE Presentations

-There are two in water components of you PADI Instructor Examination.
+Tips on the IDC Confined Water Presentation there are two in water components of you PADI Instructor Examination.
 They will be 1: a single skill confined water presentation conducted in a swimming pool and 2: one open water presentation containing two different skills and this will be conducted in open water.

 In confined water (pool) will teach a group (other I.E Candidates) how to do a skill from the confined water section of the PADI Open Water Course.